Skip to main content

 Debug Steps:

-# Check resource requests and limits
+# Check resource requests and limits on both clusters

 kubectl describe nodes